input-output-hk/cardano-sl/docs/exceptions.md

 1. Is this a programmer mistake or a regular error?
 2. Is the code 100% pure or potentially impure?

+*Comment:* why regular error?
+What about a non-regular error?
+I propose simpler terminology to help things along: bug or exception.

 Depending on the answers, an appropriate approach can be selected.

 ## Is this a programmer mistake or a regular error?